Presenters are generally self-employed on fixed-term contracts to deliver a set number of shows with a specified salary per show.

 - operating technical equipment, such as radio ‘desks’.

 Most jobs occur in major cities such as London, Manchester, Birmingham and Leeds.
 Vacancies attract intense competition, with many receiving little or no advertising.
-Consequently candidates need stamina, enthusiasm, determination and perseverance to succeed.
-Opportunities are advertised via the internet, in newspapers, and specialist publications such as The Stage, Radio and Broadcast.
-Networking, job shadowing, speculative applications and sector research are essential (directories including The Guardian’s Media Guide can provide useful contact information).
+Consequently, candidates need stamina, enthusiasm, determination and perseverance to succeed.
+Opportunities are advertised via the internet, in newspapers, and specialist publications such as The Stage and Broadcast.
+Networking, job shadowing, speculative applications and sector research are essential.

 There are routes into broadcasting for both university graduates and school leavers.